BenHCalvert/ReactPortfolio/README.md

 It's live on [Github Pages](https://benhcalvert.github.io/ReactPortfolio).

-note to self: to deploy to gh-pages: `npm run build`
+note to self: to deploy to gh-pages use the command `npm run deploy`